What is an I Beam Trolley?

 - And finally Model #8363 has 4,000 pounds capacity (2 ton) and suits 6″ through 12″ I-beams (can suit up to 15″ with adapter kit)

-Features of all Webb hand push trolleys
+Features of all Ultimation and Webb hand push trolleys

 Because side guide rollers are standard on all products, they will roll more smoothly and can negotiate curves (unlike home handyman style beam trolleys).
 In addition, other standard features are extended flanges, standard triple labyrinth seals, and a rugged cast iron body construction.
 Wheels are bolted for easy replacement.